My Take on Transgender Restrooms

 Mormon bigot Target shoppers are going to set the country straight.

 My opinion (you know, since this is my blog and you’re here reading it)?
-Restrooms should be unisex.
+Restrooms should be unisex with only individual stalls that have doors from floor to ceiling.
 I could really care less if there’s a woman in the stall next to me doing her business or not.
 I want to get the hell out of any and all public restrooms as quickly as possible.
 Thinking about it, if my wife’s in the stall next to me I might stay and chat a bit.
 Can you imagine the fun-filled vacations loaded with the family edition of Battleshit invading restrooms across the states?
 Thankfully, I think the ugly disgust looks from women to men upon seeing a man walk out when he didn’t wash his hands would make us all a little cleaner.
 Further, men’s rooms themselves probably (no facts to back this up) would be far cleaner and less likely to be vandalized than they are now.
 As for women’s restrooms… if you think men will be dressing up to rape women in bathrooms anymore than they are now, YOU have issues and YOU should probably just avoid public restrooms altogether.
 Therefore, YOUR opinion, which is part of the loud minority, isn’t any more important than the quiet majority.
 A year ago this story was posted and is somehow going viral as an example of the predictable forthcoming bathroom rape epidemic.
 My sister-in-law touted this bullshit article as “beautifully written”, as it was somehow relevant to the ongoing news of today.
 Rape is wrong, no matter where, how and who.
 There is no explanation or justification needed.
 Rape education, yes; blog articles that have no relevance to the topic, no. For some reason, a significant population of women believe that most men have been bred for sexual perversion like pit bulls were once bred to kill.
 I think the cartoon above paints that picture pretty vividly, which doesn’t say much about what women think of their male counterparts.
 In fact it’s quite insulting, but I’m sure the vast majority of the male population could care less to say/do anything about it.
 Newsflash: [most] people are inherently sexual, but not all men are sexual predators.
 I’ll go on a limb and say 99.9% of us men are NOT sexual predators.
 Further, transgender bathrooms have NOTHING to do with rape, no matter how us perverted Americans (men and women alike) want to make that connection.

 Regardless of whether this silly law in North Carolina is upheld or not, there is absolutely no way to police and enforce it, unless this is North Carolina’s way of creating new jobs; can you see the kids lining up for that one?
 I always dreamed of becoming a bathroom cop!
 But maybe this has been the plan all along because there would be no better way to identify a sexual predator than with the job application of a bathroom cop — previous experience: